Shikaga/PitchBlackAnalysis/index.md

 <!---

+Indeed, despite the science fiction setting, flesh eating monsters and so forth, the action in Riddick actually is far more believable than almost any movie.

+"It looks clear"

+But then Fry's personal journey finally resolves.
+She determines that she would rather face death, even certain death, than leave any of her crew to die.
+She is able to rectify her mistake, to forgive herself for trying to purge the passenger hold

 The first film, *Pitch Black*, is a film about survival, about many characters working together to survive the elements.
 In many ways, Riddick is just just one of those characters.